 However, a dental implant is almost as good as a natural tooth both in functionality and aesthetics.
 But, it requires some tests to ensure that the patient is fit for the surgery and also need healthy bone in which the implant can be placed.
 Also, It is an invasive surgery and hence takes more time to heal and the entire replacement process from the implant placement to the final crown takes a minimum of 3 to 4 months.

 Hence the patient and the dentist in Mumbai has to choose between the two options on the basis of the suitability of the case and convenience of the patient.
-While the cost of all the dental bridge, implant and denture differ from dentist to dentist, Sabka Dentist provide easy EMI facility to make all dental treatments affordable.
+While the cost of all the dental bridge, implant and denture differ from dentist to dentist, Sabka Dentist provides easy EMI facility to make all dental treatments on affordable cost.

 What is the Cost of Dental Implant?